Bankoga/golem/docs/open-problems/connection_problems.md

 They do seem to be correlated.
 Though the answer for this problem seems to relate to the answers for input, and output interpretation.

-Comment removed from destinations.py since each region type has it's own layer types, where should destination mappings live?
+Comment removed from destinations.py since each region type has it's own layer types, where should pod mappings live?
-I feel that it may be best for layer destination mappings to live outside the class in a json, yaml, or other such file Why?
+I feel that it may be best for layer pod mappings to live outside the class in a json, yaml, or other such file Why?
     the cortical region alone has 6 distinct layers with different output connection patterns, cell morphologys, plasticity rules, (what else?)
     There are at least 3 types of regions that I know need to be created, and at least two problem domains with undetermined regions
     Those other problem domains should at least have 1 type of region each, though they will likely have more than one So at this point, we can safely expect 5 or more regions that we need predefined to get info from Greater flexibility results from localizing cell morphologys, plas rules, resource constraints, connect patterns, etc... to each layer or region
-> NOTE: Removed method stub for collecting all sources from cells in a destination because of cost.
+> NOTE: Removed method stub for collecting all sources from cells in a pod because of cost.
 Leaving the comments about it here for posterity.

 ### Indicating Input Slots for a Problem Domain